LTWright/Linear-Regression/README.md

-# Linear-Regression on the Kaggle ecommerce data
+# Linear-Regression on Kaggle ecommerce data
 A successful linear regression to keep as code record for future analysis.

 Used pandas, matploblib, seaborn and scipy packages.